The Best Philadelphia Rooftops For Eating & Drinking

 Considering how big of a city Philadelphia is, you’d think there’d be a ton of rooftops to cool off on—especially on days when you can actually see the heat rising from the pothole-filled streets.
 But we really don’t have too many, and about half of the ones that do exist are either overcrowded, overpriced, or both.
-That leaves us with these 11 rooftops that are worth your time.
+That leaves us with these 16 rooftops that are worth your time.

 If all of the ground-level parks in Philly just aren’t doing it for you, then maybe it’s time you tried out Sunset Social.
 It’s basically a park on top of a parking garage in University City, and it has pretty much everything you could possibly want from a rooftop.
 Frozen cocktails?
 Check.
 Views of Center City and the Schuylkill?
 Yup.
 Astroturf that makes you feel like you’re in a field instead of literally on top of a parking garage?
 You bet.
-They also have some other great stuff, like a huge TV screen for mid-summer movie-watching and a short menu with things like burgers and fries - basically everything you could need for a few hours of drinking when it’s still light out.
+They also have some other great stuff, like a huge TV screen for mid-summer movie-watching and a short menu with things like burgers and fries.

 The biggest issue with all of the rooftops in the middle of the city is that you can’t see the whole skyline, since you’re technically in it.
 That’s not a problem at Bok Bar, a big rooftop bar on the top floor of the Bok Building in South Philly that has 360-degree views of the entire city.
 It’s only open for a few months during the summer, which means that when it is open, there’s usually a line out the door, but fortunately the space is so huge that once you’re up there it doesn’t feel very crowded.

 There are two locations of City Tap House in Philly, but only the one in University City has a huge rooftop that spans the entire length of the huge restaurant underneath it.
-While the views aren’t anything crazy seeing as it’s only a couple of stories above the sidewalk, it feels like the kind of secret garden you probably read about in your eighth grade English class.
+While the views aren’t anything super noteworthy as seeing it’s only a couple of stories above the sidewalk, it feels like the kind of secret garden you probably read about in your eighth-grade English class.
 There are plants everywhere, as well as a layer of astroturf covering the ground, and fireplaces for when the sun goes down and the temperature suddenly drops 15 degrees.
 They also have a ton of beers on tap (usually more than 60) and a solid pizza selection that always proves necessary after the third round of drinks.

 Apparently back in the 1700s when most of Old City was built, rooftops weren’t quite as hot of a commodity as powdered wigs were, so you won’t find too many of them in the area.
-One of the only exceptions is Revolution House, a second-floor “rooftop” that’s basically just an elevated dining room, but it’s the best place in the area to hang out with a few beers and some bar snacks when the weather is in that 10-degree range that’s actually pleasant.
-The views aren’t exactly panoramic, but that really just means there won’t be a ton of tourists asking you to take their picture.
+One of the only exceptions is Revolution House, a second-floor “rooftop” that’s basically just an elevated dining room, but it’s the best place in the area to hang out with a few beers and some bar snacks when the weather is actually pleasant.
+The views aren’t exactly panoramic, but that really just means there won’t be a ton of tourists asking you to take their pictures.